By Connor Gibson, with research by Lisa Graves.

 3. Koch Influence within ALEC Is Still Growing

 To take one example, in 2017, ALEC hired Grant Kidwell to manage its Energy, Environment and Agriculture Task Force.
 For several years, Koch Industries has participated in ALEC’s EEA Task force, where model bills are approved by ALEC legislators voting with ALEC corporations, bills which generally protect the interests of polluting companies.

 According to Documented, Grant Kidwell previously worked for the Charles Koch Institute and Americans for Prosperity, which was founded and remains controlled by Charles Koch’s staff.

 Representatives of Koch Industries and the nonprofits controlled directly by Charles Koch and his staff have dramatically expanded their attendance at recent ALEC meetings.

 At ALEC’s 2017 annual meeting in Denver, CO, a membership roster obtained by Documented showed that 52 Koch staff were in attendance, specifically:

 - Seven Koch Industries employees,

 - Seven Charles Koch Institute employees, and

 - 38 staffers from Americans for Prosperity.

-As reported by Documented this month, even more people from Koch-controlled entities paid to attend the 2019 ALEC annual meeting in Austin, TX, with 69 total–more than for any other corporation or related special interest group:
+As reported by Documented, even more people from Koch-controlled entities paid to attend the 2019 ALEC annual meeting in Austin, TX, with 69 total–more than for any other corporation or related special interest group: